-Technical Terms Definition (Oberholzer, 2005) Degree of Contrast The measure in terms of the form, line, colour and texture of the existing landscape in relation to the proposed landscape modification in relation to the defined visual resource management objectives.
-Visual intrusion Issues are concerns related to the proposed development, generally phrased as questions, taking the form of "what will the impact of some activity be on some element of the visual, aesthetic or scenic environment".
-Receptors Individuals, groups or communities who would be subject to the visual influence of a particular project.
-Sense of place The unique quality or character of a place, whether natural, rural or urban.
+- Technical TermsDefinition (Oberholzer, 2005) - Degree of The measure in terms of the form, line, colour and texture of the existing landscape in relation to the proposed landscape modification in relation to the defined visual resource management objectives. - Visual intrusion Issues are concerns related to the proposed development, generally phrased as questions, taking the form of "what will the impact of some activity be on some element of the visual, aesthetic or scenic environment". - Receptors Individuals, groups or communities who would be subject to the visual influence of a particular project. - Sense of place The unique quality or character of a place, whether natural, rural or urban.

 Scenic corridor A linear geographic area that contains scenic resources, usually, but not necessarily, defined by a route.
 Viewshed The outer boundary defining a view catchment area, usually along crests and ridgelines.
 Similar to a watershed.
 This reflects the area, or the extent thereof, where the landscape modification would probably be seen.
 Visual Absorption Capacity The potential of the landscape to conceal the proposed project.
-Technical Term Definition (USDI., 2004) Key Observation Receptors refer to the people located in the most critical locations, rate an area or panorama, or a linear view along a roadway, trail, or river corridor.
+Technical Term Definition (USDI., 2004)

-KeyObservationReceptors refer to the people located in the most critical locations, or key observation points, surrounding the landscape modification, who make consistent use of the views associated with the site where the landscape modifications are proposed.
-KOPs can either be a single point of view that an observer/evaluator uses to
+Key Point Observation Receptors refer to the people located in the most critical locations, or key observation points, surrounding the landscape modification, who make consistent use of the views associated with the site where the landscape modifications are proposed.
+KOPs can either be a single point of view that an observer/evaluator uses to rate an area or panorama, or a linear view along a roadway, trail, or river corridor.
+Visua Resource A map based landscape and visual impact assessment method

-VisualResourceA map based landscape and visual impact assessment methodManagementdevelopment by the Bureau of Land Management (USA).ZoneofVisualInfluencedevelopment may have an influence or effect on visual amenity.'
+Management development by the Bureau of Land Management (USA).

+Zone of Visual The ZVI is defined as 'the area within which a proposed Influence development may have an influence or effect on visual amenity.'